PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

 # Tag should match author to drive author pages
 tags: ['Velero Team']
 ---
-One of the things that many find frustrating when contributing to a new project is, struggling to correctly build a development environment.
+One of the things that many find frustrating when contributing to a new project is, correctly building a development environment.
 With that in mind, here's a handy guide, which walks through the required tools and configurations that are needed to build developer's environment for Velero with MinIO on MAC OS.

 **Note:** The following are suggested tools and can be replaced per your needs.

-### Prerequisite tools
+### Prerequisite tools:
 - Docker Desktop
 - A DockerHub account
 - kubectl